primus-labs/zktls-demo/network-sdk-example/README.md

-# SAS Demo
+# Primus Network SDK Demo
 ## How to run
 ### Install chrome extension
 Install the extension from the [Chrome extension store](https://chromewebstore.google.com/detail/primus-prev-pado/oeiomhmbaapihbilkfkhmlajkeegnjhe)
-Required Version: ≥ 0.3.31
+Required Version: ≥ 0.3.44

-### Create an Application on the [Developer platform](https://dev.primuslabs.xyz/myDevelopment/myProjects)
+### Create an Template on the [Developer platform](https://dev.primuslabs.xyz/myDevelopment/myProjects)
-1. Save your appId and appSecret
+1. Save your TemplateId
 2. Configure them by setting the values in [primus.ts](./src/primus.ts)

 ### Install Dependencies